vctfence/scrapbee/AUTOMATION.md

 browser.runtime.sendMessage("scrapyard-we@firefox", {
     type:     "SCRAPYARD_PACK_PAGE",
     url:      "http://example.com",  // URL of the page to be packed
+    local:    true,                  // The 'url' parameter contains path to a local file
+                                     // (helper application v0.3.1+ is required to capture local files)
     hide_tab: false                  // Hide the tab used by the API });
 ```

+Returns an object with the following fields:

-Returns an HTML string with the content of the specified page and all its referenced resources.
+* html - HTML string with the content of the specified page and all its referenced resources.
+* title - title of the captured page.
+* icon - page favicon URL.

 #### SCRAPYARD_GET_UUID